Axis Platform / Sheet 02 / Pivot

 Who needs to be engaged — town planner, traffic, acoustic, building services, surveyor, others as triggered by S.03 — in what order, with indicative scope-of-work and indicative cost band.
 One brief pack the owner can use to commission and brief-check vendors.

-Sprint outputs Pre-DA brief Council engagement record Pathway critical-path Consultant brief pack
+Pivot Planning outputs Pre-DA brief Council engagement record Pathway critical-path Consultant brief pack

 03 · Product 02 of 02

-Blueprint · Deliverable · From A$25,000
+Pivot Ready · Deliverable · From A$25,000

-Pivot BlueprintShips the artifacts.
+Pivot ReadyShips the artefacts.

 B.01